remotely-save/remotely-save/README.md

 - **To support deltions sync, extra metadata will also be uploaded.** See [Minimal Intrusive](./docs/minimal_intrusive_design.md).
 - **No Conflict resolution.
 No content-diff-and-patch algorithm.** All files and folders are compared using their local and remote "last modified time" and those with later "last modified time" wins.
 - **Cloud services cost you money.** Always be aware of the costs and pricing.
-- **All files or folder starting with `.` (dot) or `_` (underscore) are treated as hidden files, and would NOT be synced.** It's useful if you have some files just staying locally.
-But this strategy also means that themes / other plugins / settings of this plugin would neither be synced.
+Specifically, all the operations, including but not limited to downloading, uploading, listing all files, calling any api, storage sizes, may or may not cost you money.
 - **Some limitations from the browser environment.** More technical details are [in the doc](./docs/browser_env.md).

 ## Questions, Suggestions, Or Bugs